Program Overview

 Program fees include the following:

-*Accommodation: Students have three choices of accommodation.
+*Accommodation: Students have two choices of accommodation.
 Alexander Fleming Hall fills up quickly, and rooms are allocated on a first come, first served basis.
-If a student is not able to be allocated a room in Alexander Fleming Hall, they will be placed in Harrow Hall (no additional rate) or Marylebone Hall (at an additional rate).
+If a student is not able to be allocated a room in Alexander Fleming Hall, they will be placed in Harrow Hall (no additional rate).
 Students are advised to accept their place on the program, pay deposits and provide any additional documentation as soon as possible to secure their chosen accommodation.
 Accommodation allocation is based on when students have provided all of their information and documentation for enrolment in addition to their program deposit.

 Please be advised that the University of Westminster requires a student’s official transcript when considering applicants for their Summer School.
 Ordering an official transcript from a university can take up to a few weeks.
 Students applying near or on the program’s application deadline should plan to have their official transcript on hand.